ianstormtaylor/slate/docs/concepts/10-normalizing.md

 4. **The top-level editor node can only contain block nodes.** If any of the top-level children are inline or text nodes they will be removed.
 This ensures that there are always block nodes in the editor so that behaviors like "splitting a block in two" work as expected.

-These default constraints are all mandated because they make working with Slate documents _much_ more preditable.
+These default constraints are all mandated because they make working with Slate documents _much_ more predictable.

 > 🤖 Although these constraints are the best we've come up with now, we're always looking for ways to have Slate's built-in constraints be less constraining if possible—as long as it keeps standard behaviors easy to reason about.
 If you come up with a way to reduce or remove a built-in constraint with a different approach, we're all ears!